-1. In Scream!'s main window, right-click on the digitizer's icon and select Control....
+1. In Scream!'s main window, right-click on the digitizer's icon (and select Control...
 Open the Calibration pane.

-2. Select the calibration channel corresponding to the instrument, and choose Broadband Noise.
-Select the component you wish to calibrate, together with a suitable duration and amplitude, and click Inject now.
-A new data stream, ending $C\underline{n}$ ($\underline{n} = 0 - 7$) or MB, should appear in Scream!'s main window containing the returned calibration signal.
+2. Select the calibration channel corresponding to the instrument, and choose Broadband Noise as the calibration type..
+Select the component you wish to calibrate, together with a suitable duration and amplitude, and click the lnject now and local the lnject now $(\underline{n} = 0 - 7)$ or MB, should appear in Scream!'s main window containing the returned calibration signal.